RobinDecock/SpriteSlicer/README.txt

 Has a static function (std::map<int, AnimData> Load(std::string filePath);) this loads in the pointed at filepath and returns a map
-[Key]: Hash value of the chosen animationName.
+[Key]: Index value of animData(is visible in the spriteslicer next to the name) the .Anim file will also contain a generated enum that you can cast to an int, to get the right data out of the map.
 [Value]: AnimData:

 struct AnimData